codewithsom/codewithsom/README.md

 ## I'm a FRONT-END DEVELOPER | PYTHON DEVELOPER

-- 🌱 I’m currently learning everything 🤣
+- 🌱 I’m currently trying to learn everything 🤣
 - 👯 I’m looking to collaborate with other content creators
-- 🥅 2022 Goals: Learn more about WEB 3.0
+- 🥅 2022 Goals: To become a successfull FULL-STACK WEB DEVELOPER
-- ⚡ Fun fact: I love to Code and Play Guitar / Drums
+- ⚡ Fun fact: I love to Code | Travel | Play Guitar / Drums

 ### Connect with me: